supercool/Cache-Monster/README.md

 1. [x] Fork the existing {% cache %} tag.

-2. [ ] Build an interface for integrating with external caching solutions such as Varnish, CloudFlare, AWS ElastiCache, Fastly etc. Start with just Varnish.
-(Left to do: abstract service from task)
+2. [x] Build an interface for integrating with external caching solutions such as Varnish, CloudFlare, AWS ElastiCache, Fastly etc. Start with just Varnish.

 3. [ ] Add the cp settings page tool for purging our db caches, and separately the external ones